Best sensitive skin routine editorial flat lay — unscented cleanser and barrier cream

 • No skin-changing actives -- it's a hydration booster only

-Hyaluronic acid is the only serum that sensitive skin universally tolerates well.
-It has no active ingredients that trigger reaction -- it is a humectant that draws water to the surface of the skin.
-The Ordinary's version includes three molecular weights of HA (surface, mid, and deeper penetration) plus Vitamin B5 for additional barrier support.
+Hyaluronic acid is one of the simplest serum categories for many sensitive-skin routines.
+It is a humectant that draws water to the surface of the skin, but reactive skin should still patch test.
+The Ordinary's version includes three molecular weights of HA plus vitamin B5 for a more cushioned hydration step.
 Apply to damp skin after cleansing and before moisturizer for best results.

 Best for: Anyone adding their first serum, skin that reacts to almost everything, dehydration without oiliness.